- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 A Board Certified Protection Professional with ASIS International, Bill currently serves in a volunteer leadership position as Vice Chairman of the Fire & Life Safety Council.
 In March 2011 he was selected as a member of the U. S. Department of Homeland Security's State, Local, Tribal, & Territorial Government Coordinating Council (SLTTGCC), serving two years prior as a subject matter expert for critical infrastructure programs.
 He is a 1982 graduate of the West Virginia State Police Academy - 42nd Basic Class, and a 1997 graduate of the Executive Protection Institute - Class 41, earning certification as a Personal Protection Specialist.
 Bill holds adjunct faculty positions with the West Virginia State Police Academy, Mountain State University, and West Virginia Department of Education - RESA Public Safety Training.

-Irene Navis, Emergency Manager, Clark County Office of Emergency Management and Homeland Security, Nevada
+Irene Navis, Plans and Operations Coordinator, Office of Emergency Management & Homeland Security, Clark County, Nevada Fire Department

 Irene L. Navis, AICP, was recently appointed Clark County’s Director of Emergency Management and Homeland Security.
 Irene was a Planning Manager with the Clark County, Nevada, Department of Comprehensive Planning for 9 years.
 Irene has nearly 23 years of progressive responsibility and experience in Clark County government.
 She has led Clark County's Nuclear Waste Oversight Program since 2001.
 Under Irene’s leadership, the team has received several awards recognizing innovative planning and public outreach accomplishments.
 She received her certified planner designation in 1996 from the American Institute of Certified Planners.
 Irene has earned Bachelor’s degree in Management and Leadership.